STAAR

 - How to Understand Your Child’s STAAR Scores?

-What is the STAAR Test?
+What is the STAAR test?

 The STAAR (State of Texas Assessments of Academic Readiness) is a standardized test used in Texas public schools to assess students’ academic achievement and progress in core subject areas aligned with state curriculum.
 It’s designed to measure how well students have learned and can apply the Texas Education Agency’s Texas Essential Knowledge and Skills (TEKS) in mathematics, reading language arts, science and social studies.
 The test is administered in grades 3-8 and high school, with specific subjects tested at different grade levels.
 Grades 3-8 STAAR tests are given in the spring.
 End-of-course assessments (EOC) are given throughout the year.